mwmlln/shinju_select/README.md

 ### Errors encountered during development

 * Product List pages filtered by category:
-  As I have decide to use class based view for product list page rather than Code Institute's walkthrough approach of function based view, I was unable to display using link by ?category=ring etc. As a workaround solution, I created CategoryListView and index page was replaced to ListView with category model linked.
+  As I have decide to use class based view for product list page rather than Code Institute's walkthrough approach of function based view, I was unable to display using link by category=ring etc. As a workaround solution, I created CategoryListView and index page was replaced to ListView with category model linked.

 * Toast message not displaying when product is added to the shopping bag.
   When toast is created to display feedback messages to site user, messages were successfully displayed when an item was removed from the shopping bag however no messages displayed when item is added to the bag.